dollieai/wp-sdk

 Overview

 The Dollie SDK is a modern PHP 8.2+ framework for building WordPress integration automations.
-It uses a manifest-first architecture where metadata about integrations, triggers, and actions is generated at build time and consumed by external systems (like Laravel) without runtime code execution.
+It provides base classes, attributes, and controllers that enable developers to create custom integrations with triggers and actions.
+The SDK uses a manifest-first architecture where metadata is generated at build time and consumed by external systems (like Laravel) without runtime code execution.

 Features